sfmqur/Physthon/README.md

 # Physthon
 A collection of Physics simulations written in python.

+## Dependencies
+*Python 3
+*Tkinter
+..* Integrated into most python default installations.